 To get the most out of the GRM, you will want to update your holdings immediately upon receiving the latest recommendations.

 How to Use

-The most straightforward way to leverage the GRM is to follow it exactly, as it rotates between gold and cash.
+The most straightforward way to leverage the GRM is to follow it exactly, as it rotates between gold and short-term bonds.
 When a position in gold is recommended, the SPDR Gold Shares exchange-traded fund (ETF) GLD is used.

-- If the GRM selects GLD, it means that gold is expected to outperform cash during the month.
+- If the GRM selects GLD, it means that gold is expected to perform well during the month.
 A position in gold should be maintained or established.
 Use ticker symbol “GLD” to find this fund through your online brokerage account.